 9. I was recently asked to be the chair of the Austin Chapter of the National Association of Professional Women in Landscape and, yes, this is a blatant promotion of the group whose web site is napwl.org.

-10. Before I became a landscape designer I did lighting for feature films.
+10. Before I became a landscape designer and blogger I did lighting for feature films.

 11. After marrying into a family of cooks I have finally started trying to cook and found I don’t hate it.
 In fact, I kind of like it.